-The CA may identify high risk requests by checking appropriate lists of organization names that are most commonly targeted in phishing and other fraudulent schemes, and by automatically flagging certificate requests that match these lists for further scrutiny before issuance.
-Examples of such lists include: internal databases maintained by the CA that include previously revoked Certificates and previously rejected certificate requests due to suspected phishing or other fraudulent usage.
+The CA may identify high risk requests by checking appropriate lists of organization names that are most commonly targeted in phishing and other fraudulent schemes, and by automatically flagging certificate requests that

 The CA shall use information identified by the CA's high-risk criteria to flag suspicious certificate requests.
 The CA shall follow a documented procedure for performing additional verification of any certificate request flagged as suspicious or high risk.